marblekettle/MySet/README.md

 - `contains(data)`: Checks if an element with `data` is already inserted into the set - Returns `true` if it is, `false` if not.
 - `remove(data)`: Removes an element with `data` from the set if it does - Returns `true` if the data is successfully removed, `false` if the data was not found.

-In order to talk about the other two member functions, we should first mention the iterator object.
-MySet also has an iterator object that has the properties of a "forward constant iterator".
-This means the following:
-- It is in canonical form
-- Two iterators can be compared (`==` and `!=` operators)
-- An iterator can be dereferenced as an rvalue: information about what the iterator points to can be extracted (`*` and `->` operators)
-- An iterator can **NOT** be dereferenced as an lvalue: the information an iterator points to can not be modified
-- An iterator can be incremented to point to the next element of a set (`++` operator)
+MySet also comes with iterators, more information on them in Section **V**.
 To work with these iterators, MySet has two more member functions:
 - `begin()`: Returns an iterator that points at the first (or lowest) element in the set
 - `end()`: Returns an iterator that points at a nonexistent node that would be placed *beyond* the last (highest) element in the set.
 If an iterator pointing to the last element of the set is incremented, this is what it will be equal to.